mottla/speech-to-text/README.md

 ## Usage

+On first usage, the Huggingface transformers library will download the required AI models (roughly 3 GB) and then store them in cache for later usage.
+Some models require access rights, so consider making an account on huggingface.
-To run the speech-to-text system, execute the following command:
+To run the speech-to-text system, execute the following command and then follow the instructions:

 ```bash
 python main.py
 ```

-Replace `<path_to_audio_file>` with the path to the audio file you want to transcribe.
-For streaming transcription, ensure your audio input is set up correctly.
+The program will create a folder inside the project called Transcripts, where it stores all transcribed audio.

 ## Contributing